 When a person becomes ill they often think about what will happen to their loved ones if something happens.
 This tends to lead them to think about life insurance.
 The problem is if they have already become ill is there a chance they are even going to qualify for coverage?
-This is a grave concern that those who suffer with kidney disease face.
+This is a grave concern that those who suffer from kidney disease face.
 Including those who are relying on dialysis.

 What Kidney Diseases, Will Affect Your Life Insurance?

-A lot of people think that because they have some form of kidney disease that they will be denied life insurance.
+A lot of people think that because they have some form of kidney disease they will be denied life insurance.
 This may not necessarily be the case.
-The insurance companies have loosened up on their rules about not insuring people with pre-existing condition.
+The insurance companies have loosened up on their rules about not insuring people with pre-existing conditions.
 They seem to be taking a different approach.

 Different Types of Kidney Disease

 There is chronic and acute kidney disease.
-Some of the acute kidney diseases can be treated depending on the cause.
+Some acute kidney diseases can be treated depending on the cause.
 The one that commonly affects life insurance is those kidney diseases that fall into the chronic kidney disease range.

 The diagnosis for chronic kidney disease is when the kidneys are not functioning properly for a period of longer than three months.
 The common causes of this are both types of diabetes or high blood pressure.
 Along with several other potential causes.
 Diabetes and high blood pressure also happen to be on most lists of pre-existing conditions.
 When it comes to insurance providers.
 Some additional chronic kidney diseases are: